ShariefO/floriade-maas/README.md

 # FloriadeMaas

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3 for a school project.

 ## Setup